Growing a Private Dermatology Practice

 Part I: Preparing for growth

-A dermatology practice in business for over 17 years engaged Frederick Mountain Group to help the business reverse declining revenues after the recession that began in 2008.
+A dermatology practice in business for over 17 years called upon Frederick Mountain Group to help their business reverse declining revenues after the recession that began in 2008.

 The company went from losing money and experiencing high patient dissatisfaction, to adding $100k to $150k in gross revenue annually in the initial three years of the project.
 This practice is still with FMG 10 years later.